SQUARE-WAVES/trig_distort_vst/README.md

 this is a lil tiny example VST3 plugin, mostly meant to show off how to get a vst plugin up and running without needing an external framework or something like that.

 This is more meant to be something that you can copy and edit as a starting point rather than something you should change and modify yourself.
 As to liscenses and such this is basically provided as-is and I make no promises that it works or that it's good or that you should use it, in fact I reccomend you don't use it and instead just look at it for educational purposes.
-It exists to accompany a tutorial that I'm making where I will walk through things as an explanation.
+It exists to accompany (this post)[https://serv.themysterioush.net/audio_lessons/how_to_vst3.html] where I walk through things as an explanation.

 # how do I build it.